hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 It provides:

-the first universal decentralized semantic layer
+the first decentralized semantic layer

 deterministic grounding

 a stable external meaning namespace

-a method AI can rely on
+a machine-reliable starting point

 This is what the industry has needed for 25 years.